alexenglish/VerusExtras/README.md

 ## spendsingleutxo.sh
 Spend a single, specific UTXO to a given address, minus the fee.
 Specify the UTXO TXID and VOUT, and the address to send to.
 Uses spendutxos.sh to do most of the work.

+## doeachblock.sh
+Pass a command and its arguments as arguments to doeachblock.sh and it will execute once each time a new block is found, at a maximum of once a second.

+## waitforblockheight.sh
+Blocks execution (waits/sleeps) until the specified block height is reached.
+Does nothing on its own other than wait, so it's best used in conjunction with another command, separated by ; or &&.

 ## Deprecated
 Scripts that are no longer recommended or are less relevant
 ### simple-staker.sh